Jay Osmond

-In addition to drums, he shared lead vocals on the group's hit "Crazy Horses," a hard rock song that fit Jay's more guttural voice better than usual lead singers Merrill or Donny; he occasionally contributed lead vocals to other tracks, usually ones with a harder-driving sound, such as "One Way Ticket to Anywhere" and "Having a Party."
+In addition to drums, he shared lead vocals on the group's hit "Crazy Horses," a hard rock song that fit Jay's more guttural voice better than usual lead singers Merrill or Donny: he occasionally contributed lead vocals to other tracks, usually ones with a harder-driving sound, such as "One Way Ticket to Anywhere" and "Having a Party."
 Jay continued with Merrill and Wayne (later joined by Jimmy) as a member of the Osmond Brothers when the group shifted to country music in the 1980s.

+Jay is last of the original four Osmond Brothers still singing full-time.
+As of March 2024 he began headlining his own show in Branson, Missouri; Alan's son, country singer Nathan Osmond, will join Jay at the residency in October.

+Osmond is the host of the Osmond Family Hour, a weekly Internet radio program.

+In October 2024, Osmond began appearing as one of the rotating guest stars in Now That's What I Call a Musical, an English jukebox musical based on the Now That's What I Call Music! album series.